European Parliament: History

 The Parliament, like the other EU institutions, was not designed in its current form when it first met on 10 September 1952.
 One of the oldest common institutions, it began as the Common Assembly of the European Coal and Steel Community (ECSC).
 It was a consultative assembly of 78 appointed parliamentarians drawn from the national parliaments of member states, having no legislative powers.
 The change since its foundation was highlighted by Professor David Farrell of the University of Manchester: "For much of its life, the European Parliament could have been justly labelled a 'multi-lingual talking shop' [but] is now one of the most powerful legislatures in the world"."
 This was done notably through successive treaty changes and other agreements.

 Its development since its foundation shows how the European Union's structures have evolved without a clear 'master plan'.
 Tom Reid of The Washington Post has said of the union that "nobody would have deliberately designed a government as complex and as redundant as the EU".
 Even the Parliament's three working locations are a result of various disagreements and partial agreements among the governments of the Member States.
-Although most MEPs would prefer to be based just in Brussels, where it conducts the bulk of its work, at the 1992 Edinburgh summit chaired by John Major, France engineered an agreement whereby the European Parliament's official seat is in Strasbourg, but most of its work is done in Brussels.
+Although most MEPs would prefer to be based just in Brussels, where it conducts the bulk of its work, at the 1992 Edinburgh summit, France engineered an agreement whereby the European Parliament's official seat is in Strasbourg, but most of its work is done in Brussels.